humzamo/data-processor/README.md

 An environment variable for `MONGO_URI` can be set up to give access to a specific Mongo instance.
 Otherwise, a default sample instance will be used.
 If using a specific instance managed via Docker, you can ammend the `docker-compose.yml` if required to run using this script.
 An environment variable for `PORT` can be set up to run the API on a specific port.
 Otherwise, a default port will be used.
+There is an artifical sleep implemented between calling batches from the database.
+This has been used for testing purposes and can be configured/removed by altering the `sleepTime` variable in `handler.go`.

 ## How to Run